-Where people are unable to be assessed remotely, they have a strong preference for being seen face-to-face, or if we need to complete additional assessments face-to-face, we will be able to arrange this.
+Where people are unable to be assessed remotely, they have a strong preference for being seen face-to-face, or if it makes sense to complete assessments face-to-face, we will arrange this.
 We will still be following all relevant COVID-19 restrictions and all staff in the department have been vaccinated against COVID-19.